SylviaZhang16/Seam-backend/README.md

       "author": "Author Name"
     }
     ```
+  - Response: The updated blog post object.

 - **Delete a Post by ID**

   - `DELETE /posts/{id}`
+  - Deletes a blog post by its ID.
-  - Deletes the specified post.
+  - Parameter: id (integer) - The unique identifier of the blog post.
+  - Response: Success message or status.

 - **Get Comments for a Post**

   - `GET /posts/{postId}/comments`
-  - Retrieves all comments for the specified post.
+  - Retrieves all comments for a specified blog post.
+  - Parameter: postId (integer) - The unique identifier of the blog post.
+  - Response: Array of comment objects.

 - **Create a Comment for a Post**
   - `POST /posts/{postId}/comments`
-  - Adds a new comment to the specified post.
-Example request body:
+  - Adds a new comment to a specified blog post.
+  - Parameter: postId (integer) - The unique identifier of the blog post.
+  - Request Body: Comment object (content, author).Example request body:
     ```json
     {
       "content": "Comment content",
       "author": "Author Name"
     }
     ```
+  - Response: The created comment object with its assigned ID.